HGlab01/ioBroker.apg-info/README.md

 Register at the page https://transparency.entsoe.eu/ and send afterwards and email to transparency@entsoe.eu asking for RESTFUL API access for the email address you registered. <br>
 For more details check https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation

+## Time based grid cost calculation (NEW)
+In markets (like Austria) characterized by time-variable grid costs (e.g., reduced rates during midday hours in summer), parameters are now configurable via a table.
+A reference table illustrates the required data entry format.
+The feature is in the adapter configuration in the tab "calculation".

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### __WORK IN PROGRESS__
 -->
+### 0.1.29-alpha.0 (2026-02-09)
+* (HGlab01) add time based grid costs calculation (see above)

 ### 0.1.28 (2025-12-11)
 * (HGlab01) add Energy-Charts as third data provider